 top of page

-Provide fair, flexible work opportunities that enable everyone to thrive.
+Provide secure, flexible work opportunities that enable everyone to thrive.

-Research shows that, after salary reaches a (relatively low) level, workers value nonpecuniary factors more highly, such as on-the-job training, flexible working conditions, and opportunities for advancement.
+Research shows that, after a salary reaches a (relatively low) level, workers value factors such as on-the-job training, flexible working conditions, and opportunities for advancement more highly than the size of the pay-packet.
 So this should be part of a wider commitment to fairness.

 EMPLOY.jpg